Familial Mediterranean Fever · What Is It, Causes, Treatment, and More

 What is familial Mediterranean fever?

 Familial Mediterranean fever (FMF) refers to a hereditary autoinflammatory disorder that mainly affects people of Mediterranean and Middle Eastern origin.
 FMF is characterized by recurrent episodes of fever and serositis (i.e., inflammation of the serous membranes) of the heart, abdomen, or joints.
-Occasionally, these symptoms are accompanied by a headache or a skin rash.
-The onset of symptoms usually presents during childhood, especially before the age of 20.
+Symptom onset usually occurs during childhood, especially before the age of 20.
 Most episodes gradually develop over the course of two to four hours and usually resolve spontaneously between six hours to four days after onset.
-Nonetheless, treatment is necessary as it helps prevent recurrent episodes and severe secondary complications that may be fatal, such as amyloidosis (i.e., accumulation of a protein called amyloid in tissues) of the kidneys, which can cause kidney failure
+Nonetheless, treatment is necessary to prevent recurring episodes and severe, potentially fatal complications, such as amyloidosis (i.e., accumulation of amyloid protein in tissues) of the kidneys, which can cause kidney failure.

 What causes familial Mediterranean fever?